waterstopper/waterstopper.github.io/docs/Scopes.md

 # Scopes

 Scopes define visibility of classes, functions.
-In GRVPL everything is public.
+In Regina all top declarations are public.

 ## Global